ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 ## Dialogflow Agent

-At the time in which the documentation is written, it is not possible to import a downloaded Dialogflow CX agent directly.
+At the time in which this documentation is written, it is not possible to import a downloaded Dialogflow CX agent directly.

 Create a new agent within the same Google Cloud project and Location.